-As the marchers approached Sacramento a few days before Easter, Chavez received a telephone call from a lawyer representing the Schenley Corporation.
-The company wanted to sign a contract-the perseverance of the striking farm workers and their supporters was beginning to work.
-Dolores Huerta negotiated the contract, and she secured much of what the farm workers sought when they went on strike, at least from one employer: union recognition, a raise of thirty-five cents an hour, the replacement of the labor contracting system with a union-run hiring hall, and provisions for seniority and job security.
+As the marchers approached Sacramento a few days before Easter, Chavez received a telephone call from a lawver representing the Schenley Corporation.
+The company wanted to sign a contract-the perseverance of the striking farm workers, their supporters, and the union's boycott was beginning to work.
+When Dolores Huerta negotiated the contract, she secured much of what the farm workers sought when they went on strike, at least from one employer: union recognition, a raise of thirty-five cents an hour, the replacement of the labor contracting system with a union-run hiring hall, and provisions for seniority and job security.
 The marchers' entrance into Sacramento on Easter Sunday (April 10, 1966) was triumphal, and a crowd of more than four thousand farm workers and other supporters thronged to the steps of the capitol building to celebrate.